vmware-tanzu-labs/cf-mgmt/README.md

 # to enable custom asg for the space.
 If true will deploy asg defined in security-group.json within space folder
 enable-security-group: false

+# added in 0.48+ which will remove users from roles if not configured in cf-mgmt
+enable-remove-users: true/false
 ```

 ### LDAP Configuration